10kumaranurag01/todo-done-express/README.md

 1. Set the environment variables (`MONGO_URI`, `JWT_SECRET`) on your hosting provider (e.g., Heroku, Vercel).
 2. Deploy the app on your preferred platform.
 3. Ensure the frontend is correctly pointing to the deployed API.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-This README provides a detailed overview of your project and will help others understand how to install, run, and contribute to it.